-I have discussed this briefly in the past, and I think this is a good time to talk about keeping a Gratitude Journal and why it is an awesome thing to do.
 I have been keeping a gratitude journal for some time now.
 Even though it has been in different forms, I have found that I feel empty when I am not using one.
+I have discussed this briefly in the past, and I think this is a good time to talk about keeping a Gratitude Journal and why it is an awesome thing to done.

 What is a Gratitude Journal?

-Anything can pretty much be a gratitude journal – an old notebook, a loose-leaf folder, a dedicated journal notebook, an electronic document, or even a collection of scraps of papers!
-There is no right answer to that it physically is – whatever works best for you and your lifestyle is what you should use.
+Anything can be a gratitude journal – an old notebook, a loose-leaf folder, a dedicated journal notebook, an electronic document, or even a collection of scraps of papers!
+There is correctght answer to that it physically is – whatever works best for you and your lifestyle is what you should use.

-Now that you have an idea on what it is physically, let me tell you what it REALLY is.
+Now that you know what it is physically, let me tell you what it REALLY is.
 A gratitude journal will become one of your most treasured items you possess!
 Within your journal, you will be writing down all the things for which you are grateful.

 Your journaling can be something that is structured, such as writing down all the things for which you are grateful that occurred in the day; this writing can be the last thing you do before going to sleep.
 Or, as something comes into your mind, you can simply write it down.
 You can take time to write down as many things as you think at one sitting, or simply as they come into your thoughts.
 Your Gratitude Journal should always be readily accessible so when the inspiration hits you, you have the ability to capture the thought!